 Summer May Have Damaged Your Battery

 The long, hot summer takes a toll on your car battery.
 As the sun beats down, temperatures under the hood can reach up to 170 degrees!
-Scorching heat increases corrosion inside the battery and shortens it lifespan.
+Scorching heat increases corrosion inside the battery and shortens its lifespan.
 By the time sweater weather has arrived, your battery may be starting to lose its charge.
 Cars have a harder time starting in colder temperatures, so it’s important to have your battery tested before winter.
-Without a little preventative maintenance in early fall, you may wind up stuck with a dead battery (and no pumpkin spice latte) after the first cold snap!
+Without a little preventative fall car maintenance, you may wind up stuck with a dead battery (and no pumpkin spice latte) after the first cold snap!

 Warning Signs Your Battery is Dying